TiaRusky/Statistics/README.md

 4: Simulate a sequence of coin tosses (0 for success, 1 for failure) where the probability of success is a parameter and draw a dynamic chart of the Absolute (Blue) , Relative (Red)  and Normalized frequencies (Green)

+5: Given a distribution, draw istogram column chart with vertical and horizontal orientation (ColumnChart).
+Given a box/rectangle, enable its movement and resizing via mouse